 After 73 Years of Independence, Caste-Ridden India Remains Dominated by Minority Brahmins

 It is not just the 220 million Dalits (untouchables), or the 190 million Muslims, or the 110 million from “scheduled tribes” (Adivasis) who are under-represented, but also the 40-50% of Hindus who come from the widest tier of the pyramid, the shudras or laboring castes, known as Other Backwards Classes (OBCs), according to a report in The Economist Magazine.
-Here's an except from The Economist:
+Here's an excerpt from The Economist:

 "Out of the 89 highest-ranked civil servants in the central government, according to a recent survey, just four are not upper-caste Hindus, and not one is an obc.
 Two-thirds of the Supreme Court’s 31 judges and more than half of all state governors are high-caste Hindus.
 When the home ministry recently formed a panel to revise the criminal code, its five experts were all men, all from north India and all from upper castes.
 The trend is just as stark outside of government.
 A study published last year of the mainstream Hindi and English press revealed that out of 121 people in senior jobs, such as editors, all but 15 were upper caste.
 Not a single one was a Dalit."